spatialos/database-sync-worker/README.md

 ### Option 2: Adding a `schema_path`

+This is best used when your project is using [Flexible Project Layout].
-If your project invokes the schema_compiler directly, you can point it to the new `schema` folders:
+If your project invokes the [schema compiler] directly, you can point it to the new `schema` folders

 ```
 schema_compiler
     ...arguments...